 28 Non-Toxic Indoor Plants for Pets – A Comprehensive List

 Many common houseplants are toxic and can cause a range of health issues if ingested.
-Luckily, there are plenty of beautiful, non-toxic plants that you can enjoy without risking your pets’ safety.
+Luckily, plenty of beautiful, non-toxic plants you can enjoy without risking your pets’ safety.
 Here’s an extensive guide to the best 28 non-toxic indoor plants for pet-friendly homes.

 Growing Houseplants That Are Safe For Pets